 Verdict and rating

 Who’s this bike for?
 Possibly a big Afrikaans oke named Danie, who has a kak job that pays well.
-By Friday afternoon he’s had enough and he grabs his toothbrush, iPhone and onderbroek, hits the road and rides until the tank needs a refill some 200 km later.
+By Friday afternoon he’s had enough and he grabs his toothbrush, iPhone and onderbroek, hits the road and rides until the tank needs a refill some 250 km later.
 But it’s actually not just for Danie.
-The Road King is a big bike, but it’s easy to ride.
+The Harley-Davidson Road King Classic is a big bike, but it’s easy to ride.
 Even the rain didn’t bother me or it.
 The soft suspension seals the deal.
 I give it a solid 8/10.

 Also consider (Other options)